Dec 28, 2021

 One of the main areas of research of mucuna is as a potential treatment for Parkinson’s disease.
 Mucuna is most commonly known for its high natural concentration (4–7%) of L-dopa, the precursor to dopamine, a key neurotransmitter involved in motivation, mood, learning, memory, attention and even regulating body movements.

 Parkinson’s disease is a degenerative disease in which dopamine-producing nerve cells in the brain gradually break down or die, including nerve cells that produce dopamine.
 Low dopamine levels lead to abnormal brain activity, resulting in symptoms of Parkinson's.
-In western medicine, doctors use either commercial drugs made with L-dopa extracted from mucuna seeds or synthetic forms of L-dopa in order to boost dopamine levels in Parkinson’s patients.
+In western medicine, doctors use either commercial drugs made with levodopa, or "L-dopa" extracted from mucuna seeds or synthetic forms of L-dopa in order to boost dopamine levels in Parkinson’s patients.
 On the other hand, in traditional Ayurvedic medicine, whole mucuna seed or extracts of the entire seed are used.

 One study comparing commercial L-dopa medications with traditional mucuna preparations found that the quality of motor improvement was the same, but mucuna resulted in faster motor onset and longer duration of effect, suggesting that mucuna may have a higher bioavailability than standard L-dopa preparations.
 Further research is needed to explain the mechanism of the mucuna seed and determine whether mucuna is a viable, or even preferred alternative to standard L-dopa.